Skip to content

 How do I choose the closest scam type?

-Start with how the situation began: an email or link, a text message, a fake support warning, an online sale, or a relationship that turned into a money request.
+Look at how the situation began: an email or link, a text message, a fake support warning, an online sale, or a relationship that turned into a money request.

 What if more than one type fits?

-Choose the page tied to the highest-risk part first.
+Use the highest-risk part first.
 If money moved, preserve payment details.
 If a password or code was entered, check the affected account.

 Is smishing different from phishing?